 Driving time: 30 minutes; Hiking: 10 miles.
 Elevation gain: 2,380', Elevation loss: 2,811'.
 Terrain: Long uphill climb on hard-packed dirt and rocky trails followed by a gradual descent.

 Today we start hiking right from our hotel and on to La Montagne de la Saxe (6970').
 The ascent rewards us with magnificent views of the Grandes Jorasses, Brenva Glacier and the Italian side of Mont Blanc soaring into the air.
 A balcony trail leads us to the Rifugio Bonatti (6745'), named after the famous Italian alpinist and adventurer Walter Bonatti.
 This is one of the best-kept huts in the Alps, and the walls inside are decorated with pictures showcasing Walter Bonatti's impressive life story.
-The dramatic scenery is best appreciated while enjoying a drink in the sunset light.
-The hot chocolate here is decadent!
-For those who want to relax and enjoy Courmayeur, it is possible to join the group at the hut in the afternoon (~ 1 hour hike).
-Overnight at the hut.
+A short descent to Lavachey where our transfer will take us back to Courmayeur for the night.
+Overnight in Courmayeur.
 All meals included.

-Hiking: 7 miles; Elevation gain: 3,218?; Elevation loss: 577?.
-Terrain: Steep uphill climb followed by moderate hillside traverse; dirt and rocky trails.
-Note: There is no vehicle access to Rifugio Bonatti.
-You must carry what you need for one night in your daypack.
+Driving time: 20 mins; Hiking: 7 miles (6 hours), Elevation gain: 3,218', Elevation loss: 1877', Terrain: Steep uphill climb followed by moderate hillside traverse; dirt and rocky trails.

-We will experience hiking at its finest with alpine meadows, rushing streams and stunning views of the Val Veny as a backdrop en route to the Grand Col Ferret (8320'), the border between Italy and Switzerland.
+A short transfer to Arnuva starts today's hike, where we experience alpine meadows, rushing streams and stunning views of the Val Veny as a backdrop en route to the Grand Col Ferret (8320'), the border between Italy and Switzerland.
 Mont Dolent towers above and its summit is the meeting point of the borders with France, Italy, and Switzerland.
 You'll continue to be amazed by fabulous close-up views of rocky spires and sparkling glaciers.
 Our grassy path ultimately leads us to our evening's auberge in the quiet but scenic village of La Fouly (5280').
 All meals included.

 Today is a day for soaking up the pure pleasures of being in the truly great outdoors as we proceed at a leisurely pace, trekking through forests, fields of wildflowers and quaint Swiss villages.
 After lunch our hiking gets steeper as we climb through woodlands to the lovely alpine town of Champex (4808'), offering a perfect resting spot for the night - a small resort beside a pretty blue lake with several restaurant choices for dinner on your own.
 Breakfast and lunch included.